Getting lost from your family members and friends is an experience no one wants.

 In any emergency, pre-planning is crucial.
-In case your dog is lost, have the number of the company they are microchipped with ready in an emergency pamphlet, along with your vets’ number and the local animal shelters.
+If your dog is lost, have the number of the company they are microchipped with ready in an emergency pamphlet, along with your vets’ number and the local animal shelters.

 - Act NOW, don’t wait.
 The sooner you begin to get the word out that your pet has been lost, the better chance you have of finding them.

-- Go door to door or call your neighbours personally.
-Explain what your pet looks like if they’re not sure, or enlist them to help you distribute posters.
+- Go door to door or call your neighbors personally.
+Explain what your pet looks like if they’re unsure, or enlist them to help you distribute posters.
 The more people involved in the cause, the more successful you will be.

 - Get out and get calling.
 If possible, keep someone at home near where your pet escaped from.
-There is a possibility that your dog may return home on there own, so having someone to keep an eye out is crucial.
+There is a possibility that your dog may return home on their own, so having someone to keep an eye out for is crucial.
 In the meantime, you can take to the streets and begin calling your pet as loudly as you can.
-For safety reasons, it is best to do this on foot or on a bicycle as it can be distracting to drive while looking for your pet.
+It is best to do this on foot or on a bicycle for safety reasons, as it can be distracting to drive while looking for your pet.
 If you want to cover more ground, take your car with a passenger to be the lookout and drive carefully and slowly.
-This way you can focus on driving and your passenger has time to spot your dog among the neighbourhood.
+This way, you can focus on driving, and your passenger has time to spot your dog in the neighborhood.

 - Post to Social Media!
 You’d be surprised at how many people will gather together to join the cause for a lost pet.
 Many pets have been found, surprisingly, through this form of communication.
 Spread the word and ask for support as much as possible.